 Acupuncture Treatment for Menopause Symptom Relief

 The goal of acupuncture treatment in menopausal women is to minimize or eliminate physical and emotional symptoms.
-Several studies have showed significant results that acupuncture helps women alleviate the symptoms of menopause such as hot flashes, vaginal dryness, insomnia and depression.
+Several studies have shown significant results that acupuncture helps women alleviate the symptoms of menopause such as hot flashes, vaginal dryness, insomnia and depression.
 Compared to artificial medications or taking hormonal replacement therapies, acupuncture shows the least adverse effects.

-Another early study conducted in the early 70’s also showed extremely affirmative results.
-The research is one of the earliest studies conducted in United States around 1997 to 1999.
+Another early study conducted in the early ’70s also showed extremely affirmative results.
+The research is one of the earliest studies conducted in the United States around 1997 to 1999.
 It was a study conducted by Dr. Susan Cohen, D.S.N., APRN, associate professor of the University of Pittsburgh, which tried to prove the effects of acupuncture in hot flashes, nervousness and insomnia.
 It showed that during acupuncture treatment, episodes of hot flashes reduced by 35%, while 50% to those experiencing insomnia.

 Watch this interesting video by Mayo Clinic as Polly Gilgenbach relates how she opted to take acupuncture treatment for her hot flashes [2:01].